-2. All persons approved for review by the Guidance Office shall be required to complete the Student Folder Inspection Record on the reverse side of the Cumulative Folder.
+Folder Inspection Record on the reverse side of the Cumulative Folder.
 The name of the person inspecting, date of inspection and the reason for inspection shall be noted on this form.

-3. Students, their parents, legal guardians, or parent designees of any student enrolled in the schools have the right to inspect and review any and all official school records, files and data pertaining directly to their child.
+3. Students, their parents, legal guardians, or parent designees of any student enrolled in the schools have the right to inspect and review any and all official school records, files and data pertaining directly to their child and maintained in their student's file.
 (Note: A parent is a natural or adopted parent, guardian, or other person or agency acting as a parent.
 In the case of separated or divorced parents, it will be assumed that both parents retain the right of access, review, or release of records.)
 This inspection shall be made with an appropriate school official available for the purpose of interpretation.
 Parents may choose someone else to look at the records for them.